AdamElitzur/Blog-Article-Backups/clv2rndhy000h08lb4cux39vn.md

 ![Congresswoman Debbie Wasserman Schultz stopping by my demonstration](https://cdn.hashnode.com/res/hashnode/image/upload/v1713281748925/f16bf6ba-39cd-4105-b762-29381e8dec98.jpeg?height=500 align="center")

 I then had the opportunity to try new smart glasses from App Challenge sponsors, Meta and Snap Inc. Meta’s includes AI functionality, bringing the power of large language models to wearable technology.
-Snap Inc.’s is more focused on augmented reality.
+The glasses from Snap Inc. are more focused on augmented reality.

 Then, my Congresswoman’s office gave me a tour of the Capitol.
 I got to see the old and new locations of the Senate and House of Representatives, as well as the beautiful art in the building.
 The Capitol Rotunda was quite impressive, with its historically significant paintings and sculptures.